Kristiansten Fortress

-Kristiansten Fortress (Kristiansten Festning, historically spelled Christiansten) is located on a hill east of the city of Trondheim in Trøndelag county, Norway, named after Christian V of Denmark-Norway.
+Kristiansten Fortress (Kristiansten Festning, historically spelled Christiansten) is located on a hill east of the city of Trondheim which is located within Trondheim Municipality in Trøndelag county, Norway, named after Christian V of Denmark-Norway.
 It was built after the city fire of Trondheim in 1681 to protect the city against attack from the east.
 Construction was finished in 1685.
 It fulfilled its purpose in 1718 when Swedish forces laid siege against Trondheim.
-The fortress was decommissioned in 1816 by king Charles XIV John.
+The fortress was decommissioned in 1816 by King Charles XIV John.

 Construction

 Trondheim was traditionally protected with fortifications by the river Nidelven and Skansen, but the city was vulnerable to attack from the east.
 The Fortress was therefore put on a hill to protect the city centre and control the area from Ila to Lade.
 General Johan Caspar von Cicignon, who was chief inspector of fortifications, was responsible for the new town plan of Trondheim after the great fire of 18 April 1681.
 He also made the plans for the construction of Kristiansten Fortress.

 The fortress was built during the period from 1682 to 1684 and strengthened to a complete defence fortification in 1691 by building an advanced post Kristiandsands bastion in the east and in 1695 with the now vanished Møllenberg skanse by the river Nidelven.
 These fortifications were encircled by a continuous palisade and thereby connected to the fortified city.
 In 1750 the fortress was modernized with new bastions and casemates to protect against mortar artillery.
 Two new isolated defensive works were also built to the east - Grüner's and Frølich's redoubts - but they are hardly visible today.

 The main building featured in the picture is the defensive tower - Donjonen - with artillery, quartering and stores was the centre of the defences.
 After decommissioning in 1816 it was location of the fire watch, and since 1997 as a museum.